Making Space

 A shared space for caregivers -- including everyday parents -- to pause, connect, and make some stuff together

-Thursday 19 February 1.30 - 3pm
+Monday 27 April 1.30 - 3pm

 About the session

-This session offers caregivers time out, peer connection, and space to notice your own responses while caring for others — including becoming more aware of your limits, and what helps you continue when things feel stretched.
+These sessions offer caregivers time out, peer connection, and space to notice your own responses while caring for others — including becoming more aware of your limits, and what helps you continue when things feel stretched.

 We’ll spend time with what can help: ordinary things many people already draw on, such as objects, images, memories, or small practices that can steady us when life is demanding.
 These aren’t solutions or fixes to the many challenges you may be facing, but ways of expanding the supports you can return to in everyday moments.